NBarricelli/career-journey/AZ-900/Notes/Notes.md

 # **Cloud Services**

+### **Definition**
+- The delivery of convenient, on-demand computing services over the internet to a shared pool of configurable computing resources (VMs, apps, etc.) that can be quickly provisioned with minimal management effort.

 ### **Benefits of using cloud services**
 - High availability: Azure SLAs guarantee an extremely high service uptime, >99.9%.
 - High scalability: Quickly able to adjust resources to meet demand.
 Cloud is a consumption-based model and you pay for what you need.
 Vertical Scaling (adjusting capabilities / power of resources) and Horizontal Scaling (adjusting number of resouces) are easy.